matejcik/bitcoinformats/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-microbitcoin could always use more documentation, whether as part of the
+bitcoinformats could always use more documentation, whether as part of the
-official microbitcoin docs, in docstrings, or even on the web in blog posts,
+official bitcoinformats docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback